stellar-deprecated/kelp/README.md

     * `./scripts/build.sh`
 6. Confirm one new binary file:
     * `./bin/kelp`
-7. Set up CCXT to use an expanded set of priceFeeds or orderbooks (see the [Using CCXT](#using-ccxt) section for details)
+7. Set up CCXT to use an expanded set of priceFeeds and orderbooks (see the [Using CCXT](#using-ccxt) section for details)

 ## Running Kelp

 Kelp places orders on the [Stellar marketplace][stellarx] based on the selected strategy.
 Configuration files specify the Stellar account and strategy details.

 These are the following commands available from the `kelp` binary:
-- `exchanges`: Lists the available exchange integrations
-- `strategies`: Lists the available strategies
 - `trade`: Trades with a specific strategy against the Stellar universal marketplace
+- `exchanges`: Lists the available exchange integrations along with capabilities
+- `strategies`: Lists the available strategies along with details
 - `version`: Version and build information
 - `help`: Help about any command

-The `trade` command has three parameters which are:
+The `trade` command has three required parameters which are:

 - **botConf**: full path to the _.cfg_ file with the account details, [sample file here](examples/configs/trader/sample_trader.cfg).
 - **strategy**: the strategy you want to run (_sell_, _buysell_, _balanced_, _mirror_, _delete_).